Homeless in Seoul is a thoughtful post

 Not that the city was not a vibrant fun place.
 But I was looking for something with a starker contrast to Singapore.
 You know, getting out of the urban setting for some fresh air.
 I was looking for something that reveals a bit of the soul of a place.

-It was on the last day of my trip that I spotted this beautiful colonial train station next to the modern bustling Seoul Station.
+It was on the last day of my trip that I spotted this beautiful colonial train station.
+Right next to the modern bustling Seoul Station.
 It was actually the original Seoul Station before a newer and bigger train station took over its role.

 I walked towards the old station and realized it was abandoned.
-All the gates were locked but what I didnt expect was that it has become a much needed shelter for the homeless of this big metropolis.
+All the gates were locked.
+What I

 The first sign was a homeless man sleeping in the midst of a bustling walkway and passing pedestrians.

-As I crossed the main atrium and walked behind the building, there was a bridge where you could see the railway tracks, but the first thing that hits you is the smell of urine.
+I crossed the main atrium and walked behind the building.
+There was a bridge where you could see the railway tracks.
+But the first thing that hits you is the smell of urine.

-There was an old man wrapped in thick blanket sleeping in the corner, and I guess a bottle of beer next to him.
+There was an old man wrapped in thick blanket sleeping in the corner.
+He has, I guess, a bottle of beer next to him.

 There were more homeless men sleeping at the corners and along the bridge.
-There were make shift beds using
+Make shift beds using